 Stig Jarle Hansen has been researching African radical violent Islamism for more than ten years and is well placed to explain how and why such groups emerged, whether they manifest any specific traits compared with other violent Islamists, and what is likely to be their impact beyond the African continent.
 He also discusses the response of African and Western governments to this phenomenon.

-Stig Jarle Hansen is an associate professor at the University of Life Sciences in Oslo where he teaches Norway’s only MA in International Relations.
-He speaks Somali, Swahili and Arabic and is the author of Al-Shabaab in Somalia (Hurst, 2013).
+Stig Jarle Hansen is based at the Norwegian University of Life Sciences in Akershus, where he led Norway’s only MA in International Relations (2010-16).
+He has conducted extensive field studies in Africa, and is the author of the acclaimed Al-Shabaab in Somalia, also published by Hurst (2013).

 ‘A must-read for anyone seeking to understand modern terrorist movements and their ability to adapt and survive.
 Hansen’s detailed and sophisticated accounts of African jihadist groups show how global and local conditions interact in complex ways.
 Exemplary scholarship with an important message.’ — Stephen Walt, Robert and Renee Belfer Professor of International Affairs, Harvard Kennedy School

 ‘This superb book bridges IR theory with detailed African case-studies to explore the global dimensions of jihad.
 How did the Islamic State, Al Shabaab and Boko Haram control territory and survive its loss?
 Hansen challenges the concept of ungoverned spaces, providing a dynamic comparative framework to understand violent jihadist networks in Sub-Saharan Africa.’ — Mia Bloom, Professor of Communication, Georgia State University Middle East Studies Center, and author of Bombshell: Women and Terror